 7. Nausea and vomiting

 If you’ve reached a stage where you’re experiencing nausea and vomiting, this is a sign of a more advanced kidney infection.
-You’ll begin to have problems with digestion, becoming intolerant of certain foods.
+You’ll begin to have problems with digestion and may even become intolerant of certain foods.
 This can lead to more weakness, tremors, fatigue, and more…

 Try not to let it get this far.
 You can usually identify a kidney infection fairly early on if you’re experiencing a fever, tiredness, pain in the lower back, and blood in your urine.

-In the meantime, make sure you eat right, get plenty of rest, and don’t lose hope.
-You’ll make a full recovery!
+In the meantime, make sure you eat right, get plenty of rest, and don’t worry.
+You’ll make a full recovery soon!